Swhag/Soc-Analyst-Portfolio/5 - Greenholt Phishing Analysis/README.md

 ---

 ## Phishing Analysis Approach

-When reviewing a potentially malicious email, SOC analysts typically focus on a few core areas:
+When reviewing a potentially malicious email, SOC analysts typically focus on a few core questions:

-- Who the sender claims to be and whether that identity can be trusted
+- Who does the sender claim to be and can that identity be trusted?
-- How replies are handled and whether they align with the sender’s domain
+- Where are replies actually routed and does this match the sender’s domain?
-- Where the email originated from at the infrastructure level
+- Where did the email originate from at the infrastructure level?
-- What the attachment or link actually contains, not just how it is labeled
+- What does the attachment or link actually contain, not just what it is labeled as?
-- Whether the message uses urgency or financial pressure to influence the recipient
+- Does the message create false urgency or financial pressure to influence the recipient?

 This approach helps separate legitimate business emails from impersonation and malware delivery attempts.